jfairbank/blog/about.md

 ## Non Work

-Outside of work I am a husband to my beautiful wife, and I am a father-to-be.
+Outside of work I am a husband to my beautiful wife and a father to my newborn son.
 I play guitar and sing at my church and believe I would be pretty messed up without the grace of God every day.
 I dabble in some photography and really enjoy jazz and chill electronic music.

 ## Say Hello